splintercommunity/grid-docs/docs/0.4/index.md

   Pike.

-* Example smart contracts and applications that show how to combine components from the Hyperledger stack into a single, effective business solution.
+* Example smart contracts and applications that show how to combine components from the Splinter Community stack into a single, effective business solution.
 For instance, [Grid Track and
   Trace]({% link docs/0.4/grid_track_and_trace_smart_contract_specification.md
   %})